-How To Redeem Southwest Rapid Rewards Points For Best Value
+How To Redeem Southwest Rapid Rewards Points For Maximum Value

-How To Redeem Southwest Rapid Rewards Points For Best Value
+How To Redeem Southwest Rapid Rewards Points For Maximum Value

 I don’t write all that much about the Southwest Rapid Rewards program.
-It’s a program that many people find to be valuable, though there aren’t that many tricks to getting outsized value.
-That’s because Rapid Rewards is a revenue based frequent flyer program, so you typically get roughly the same value for your points toward flights, regardless of how you redeem.
+It’s a program that many people find to be valuable, though there aren’t that many tricks to getting hugely outsized value, given that it’s a revenue based frequent flyer program.

 Southwest Rapid Rewards points are easy to earn

 Southwest Rapid Rewards points are super easy to earn, even beyond crediting Southwest flights to the program.
 For one, Southwest has several lucrative co-branded credit cards, which can help you rack up points quickly.
-These cards include the following:
+This includes cards like the Southwest Rapid Rewards® Plus Credit Card (review) and Southwest® Rapid Rewards® Performance Business Credit Card (review).

-On top of that, Southwest Rapid Rewards is transfer partners with Chase Ultimate Rewards, meaning you can transfer over points at a 1:1 ratio.
-This means you could transfer over points from cards like the following:
+On top of that, Southwest Rapid Rewards is transfer partners with Chase Ultimate Rewards, meaning you can transfer over points at a 1:1 ratio from cards like the Chase Sapphire Reserve® (review) and Chase Sapphire Preferred® (review).

-Now, a bit later I’ll talk about the value of actually transferring Chase Ultimate Rewards points to Southwest Rapid Rewards, as it’s not necessarily the best deal.
+Now, a bit later I’ll talk about the value of actually transferring Chase Ultimate Rewards points to Southwest Rapid Rewards, and whether that’s consistently a good deal.

 Southwest Rapid Rewards points don’t expire